I am an avid reader of social issues and love to write about them. Hubpages is giving me a great opportunity to express my views.

 - They also hate her for religious and patriotic reasons; they believe that somehow she is defaming Pakistan and Islam.

-- They think of Malala as a "Western puppet."
+- They think Malala is a "Western puppet."
 They think that western countries, especially Jews and the United States of America, have employed her to obliterate our culture and tradition and to undo Pakistan.
 Even if you show them infallible evidence, they would still think that the attempted murder of Malala was a hoax hatched by Jews.

 Life Is Slowly Improving for Pakistani Women